An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators: Discussion

 The extrapolation to a 1-tonne scintillator detector showed a spatial resolution of a few millimetres for point light sources.
 Although it is already competitive with state-of-the-art plastic scintillator detectors, we expect more sophisticated image post-processing, such as deep learning, or a plenoptic system optimised for a metre-scale volume, to be promising solutions for achieving sub-millimetre spatial resolution.
 Future developments, such as optics optimised for metre-scale volume and smaller pixels will further improve the spatial resolution.
 This will be the topic of future dedicated work.

 We compared the simulation results with those obtained using a system of classical cameras and found that plenoptic cameras outperform classical systems, regardless of the scintillator volume size.

 The PLATON detector configuration offers broader applicability beyond accelerator-based neutrino studies, which were adopted here as a case study.
-Its high spatial resolution makes this concept well-suited for neutrinoless double-beta decay (\nuless) experiments such as Ref.~\cite{SuperNEMO}, and potentially even for tonne-scale detectors (see Ref.~\cite{Dolinski:2019nrj} for a comprehensive review).
-Furthermore, following the design philosophy outlined in Ref.~\cite{Dalmasson:2017pow}, the PLATON concept appears promising for application in very-large-scale neutrino detectors~\cite{DAYABAY,JUNO:2021vlw,Albanese_2021,AUTY2023168204}.
+Its calorimetric capability combined with high spatial resolution could make this concept potentially suitable for scintillator-based neutrino-less double-beta decay (\nuless) experiments and makes it worth studying.
+Examples could be Ref.~\cite{SuperNEMO} or large-scale detectors such as Ref.~\cite{KamLAND-Zen:2024eml,SNO:2021xpa,AUTY2023168204,SNO:2020fhu} (see also Ref.~\cite{Dolinski:2019nrj} for a comprehensive review).
+Furthermore, following the design philosophy outlined in Ref.~\cite{Dalmasson:2017pow}, the PLATON concept appears promising for application in very-large-scale neutrino detectors~\cite{DAYABAY,JUNO:2021vlw,SNO:2025qqy,Theia:2019non}.
 Similarly, it may enhance the reconstruction of light rings characteristic of Cherenkov radiation~\cite{Jiang:2019xwn,PEREGO2012606}.
+Compared to liquid argon time projection chambers (LArTPCs), currently the only technology capable of 3D tracking particles produced by neutrino interactions with O(mm) resolution in giant volumes, the PLATON technology would profit of its much faster response.
+Thus, it is ideal for the detection and the reconstruction of the time-of-flight of fast neutrons produced by neutrinos.
+All would be achieved without the need of big cryogenic infrastructures.
+On the other hand, its scalability to the kilotonne scale achieved by LArTPCs will have to be proven.

 To conclude, our work paves the way towards high-resolution particle tracking and calorimetry in unsegmented volumes.
 The development of SPAD array imaging sensors, or other photosensor technologies with analogous features, is the key.
 We are currently conducting R\&D to develop a SPAD array sensor that meets the requirements discussed in this article, specifically a PDE similar to that of high-dynamic range SiPMs ~\cite{hamamatsu:mppc} and single-photon sub-nanosecond time resolution.